 - Move the Lightform device close to the router

-- Make sure you are attempting to pair your device on a supported network
+- Make sure you are attempting to pair your device on a supported network (Lightform products will not work on Captive Portal or WPA/WPA2 Enterprise networks).

 - Restart both your Lightform device and Lightform Creator